-Each bullet point represents one class worth of reading.
-When a problem is listed, it means that we will be working on it in class, unless the syllabus says otherwise.
+Each bullet point represents one class worth of reading and all reading is from the casebook unless otherwise specified.
+When a problem is listed, it means that we will be working on it in class.
+Problems are available on the class website, but do not need to be completed prior to class.